Taking a Look at Women’s Football in England

 In England, women’s teams are overwhelmingly associated with preexisting men’s clubs.
 This means the financial system makes a lot more sense than in the United States, and the clubs are starting to throw some of that money around.
 Many of the top US international players have moved to English and European clubs to have the opportunity to play more games and have access to better facilities; we’ll get to them later.

-By comparison, for the 2022-23 season, the National Women’s Soccer League in the United States has 12 clubs, with just three of those associated with an existing Major League Soccer club.
+By comparison, for the 2024-25 season, the National Women’s Soccer League in the United States has 14 clubs, with just four of those associated with an existing Major League Soccer club.
 Two more are associated with second-tier United Soccer League clubs, and one, OL Reign of Tacoma, Washington, is owned by Olympique Lyonnaise of France!

 Typically in England, a club’s ladies’ team plays at the men’s team practice facility or a smaller local club’s ground.
 Some bigger games are being played at men’s stadiums.
 At the lower levels, it can be hard to track down fixture lists and game information, but wherever I can, I list them in the club profiles of my book.
 When in doubt, check the men’s club’s website.